 Table of contents

 - Why do you want to do accountancy?

 - Are you able to convey technical information to someone of more or less technical ability?
 Please give an example.

 - What are your strengths and weaknesses?

 - Can you give examples of when you’ve helped a team be successful?

 - Why do you want to work for this firm?

 1. Why do you want to do accountancy?

 Naturally, the way you answer this accountancy interview question will differ from business to business.
-When it comes to getting a graduate job in accounting, it’s very important that you understand the firm’s expertise and areas of speciality.
+When it comes to becoming a qualified accountant, it’s very important that you understand the firm’s expertise and areas of speciality.
 Have a think about the area you are interested in and why it appeals to you.
 For example, if you are interested in going in to tax, your reasons might be that you like trying to save people money and you enjoy the challenge of searching for loopholes.